Ole Miss rallies late, edges Penn St. at NIT Season Tip-Off

 Penn State: It was the first loss of the season for the Nittany Lions, who finished last season’s Big Ten Conference schedule with a 7-3 record that included wins over ranked Michigan and Maryland.

-Ole Miss: Advances to the championship game on Friday to face the winner of the Oklahoma State-Syracuse matchup.
+Ole Miss: Advances to the championship game on Friday to face Oklahoma State.

-Penn State: Will meet the loser of Oklahoma State-Syracuse in the third-place game on Friday.
+Penn State: Plays Syracuse in the third-place game on Friday.

 More AP college basketball: https://apnews.com/Collegebasketball and https://twitter.com/AP_Top25